victordomingos/Count-files/README.md

 `countfiles.py -nt ~/Documents`

-Count all files in a given directory without recursing through subdirectories:
+Count all files in a given directory without recursing through subdirectories, and sort the table alphabetically:

-`countfiles.py -nr ~/Documents`
+`countfiles.py -nr -alpha ~/Documents`

 Count all files in a given directory without recursing through subdirectories, including hidden files, and only displaying the total number of files (no table):